-The trails are often steep, muddy, and slippery, and you need the support of a walking stick no matter what your fitness level is.
+The trails are often steep, muddy, and slippery, and you need a Walking stick’s support no matter your fitness level.

-Walking Sticks can be bought at trailheads, but lodges often have them on hand for their guests.
+Walking Sticks can be bought at trailheads, but lodges often have them for guests.
 If you are on Safari with us, we automatically supply walking sticks for our clients.

 A Walking Stick will keep you steady on the trails and prevent falling when the paths are slippery.
 They provide that extra level of support that most need.

-Walking sticks come in handy not just on gorilla treks but on chimpanzee trekking, hikes, volcano hikes, and nature walk.
+Walking sticks are handy on gorilla treks, chimpanzee trekking, volcano hikes, and nature walks.

-There are ornamental, carved walking sticks that you can buy from a local artisan and take Home as a souvenir and reminder of your memorable Trek.
+There are ornamental, carved Walking sticks you can buy from a local artisan and take Home as a souvenir and reminder of your memorable Trek.

 I had Hip Surgery – can I trek the Mountain Gorillas?

 Some cannot attain the level of fitness required for more challenging treks.
-While at the tracking orientation, Ranger will arrange for a less arduous or shorter trek.
+While at the tracking orientation, Ranger will arrange for a less arduous or shorter tour.

 Everyone wants to ensure that your encounter with the gentle giants is a memorable experience.
 The focus is on the gorilla encounter and not the Trek’s difficulty.

-There is still a distance in extreme cases where someone cannot trek on foot.
+In extreme cases, there is still a distance where someone cannot trek on foot.
 Four Porters (12 total) plus support people carry you in and out on a sedan chair like a rickshaw without wheels carried by four men.

 It can take up to 12 porters, and there is a fee for that help, but you can see the Gorillas.
 A 94-year-old Italian woman was carried into Bwindi in such a way a few years back, it was on her bucket list to see the Mountain Gorillas, and she did.

-The oldest Client we had, an American Couple of 79 and 74 years old, wanted to trek the toughest Gorilla Group to Trek in Bwindi Impenetrable Forest when it comes to age.
+Our oldest Client, an American Couple of 79 and 74, wanted to trek the toughest Gorilla Group to Trek in Bwindi Impenetrable Forest when it comes to age.
 They did it and loved it.
-We often have clients in their 70’s trek Gorillas, and we make compensation for them to lighten the Trek, which usually works out.
+We often have clients in their 70s trek Gorillas, and we compensate them for lightening the Trek, which usually works out.

 Knowing before going on a Gorilla Trekking Safari gives you an idea of what to expect on the Trek.
 Here is what one of our clients wrote about knowing before going.
 “I chose Kabiza Wilderness Safaris because I came across their beneficial pages on gorilla trekking and found them to be straightforward and incredibly helpful.
 Even if you choose to go with someone else- read some of Kabiza’s content, and you’ll have a better trip.”-Ananda G.